-Survey landing pages are pages we create for you by default, and are different from Landing Page campaigns.
-Poll and survey merge tags can only be used with email campaigns.
+Survey landing pages are pages we create for you by default, and are different from landing page campaigns.

-When a campaign that contains a poll or survey is sent to your list, we'll store captured responses in the campaign report.
+When contacts start to answer your poll or survey, we'll store captured responses in the campaign report.

-- Scroll down to the Poll Results section of the page.
+- Scroll down to the Poll Results section.